I7-Examples/Bronze/docs/source.txt

 Understand "consult" or "look up" or "read" as "[search term]".

 After reading a command:
-	if the player's command includes "[search term]" begin;
+	if the player's command includes "[search term]": while the player's command includes "the":
-		while the player's command includes "the", cut the matched text;
+			cut the matched text;
-	end if.

 Instead of consulting or examining the great contract book when the player is not in the Translation Room:
 	say "The runes are unfamiliar to you, but you know what the book is: a record of all the contracts of all the souls enslaved to the king of this castle[if the contract book is unexamined].